...

 Texas House Bill 453 is currently pending in the House of Representatives Juvenile Justice and Family Issues Committee, which would seek equal custody for both parents during a divorce in Texas.
 While it is unlikely for this bill to advance toward becoming law in this legislative session, its importance cannot be understated.

-The bill’s text reads that judges “Shall” enter a possession schedule that divides time equally between parents while the divorce is proceeding.
-As with most efforts to change the law, it may take time for this bill to move within the legislative apparatus, but its introduction does show that there is at least a perception that the law does not treat mothers and fathers the same when it comes to the subject of child custody.
+The bill’s text states that judges “shall” enter a possession schedule that divides time equally between parents while the divorce is proceeding.
+As with most efforts to change the law, it may take time for this bill to move through the legislative process.
+However, its introduction shows that there is at least a perception that the law does not treat mothers and fathers equally when it comes to child custody.

 While change may be afoot for divorcing fathers in Texas, the reality is that fathers need every advantage they can get to win 50/50 custody of their children in a divorce.

-The family law attorneys with the Law Office of Bryan Fagan, PLLC, realize that the children involved are the most important part of representing a parent.
-If you have specific questions about your family and how your relationship with your children may change due to going through a divorce, please get in touch with our office today to set up an appointment with one of our attorneys.
+The family law attorneys at the Law Office of Bryan Fagan, PLLC, understand that the children involved are the most important part of representing a parent.
+If you have specific questions about how your relationship with your children may change due to divorce, please contact our office today.
+Set up an appointment with one of our attorneys to discuss your case.

 Father Child Custody Statistics: Navigating Custody Decisions and Challenges